Luftsichel sign (lungs)

 History and etymology

-It is derived from the German words luft = air, sichel = sickle, literally describes an ‘air crescent’ which may be seen between the aortic arch and the medial border of the collapse.
+It is derived from the German words "luft" meaning air, and "sichel" meaning sickle, and literally describes an ‘air crescent’ which may be seen between the aortic arch and the medial border of the collapsed lung.